tee-lab/schooling_fish/README.md

 # schooling_fish

 ## This repository contains codes and data for "Noise-Induced Schooling of Fish".
-It is divided into three folders, tracking, data_analysis and simulations.
+It is divided into three folders, tracking, data_analysis and simulations, data and sample.

+#  The \tracking folder contains codes required to track indiviudals from a given video (sample video in \sample).
+All data pertinent to main text of the draft is in folder \data.
+Folders \data_analysis and \simulations contains codes used for various analysis in both main text and supplementary material.

 ## Codes for Figure 2